-- 1. Listen or view (clips and links are found in the lesson study notes) - Professor's advice for beginning to read poetry - Two video clips about (1) how to read sonnets and (2) how to interpret sonnets - Audio clips of poems, read by professor (listen to these when you read the study notes and again when you read the poems) - 2.
-Read - Study Notes for this lesson - Introduction to Literature: "How to Read a Poem" (65-72) - Introduction to Literature: ALL 10 sonnets on pages 73-92 (Shakespeare, Milton, Millay, Carter, Donne, Keats) - Sonnet: Wordsworth's "Nuns fret not their convent's narrow room" (online link) - 3.
-Post 3: Relating to Sonnets - 4.
-Due: Character analysis paper
+- 1. Listen or view (clips and links are found in the lesson study notes) - Professor's advice for beginning to read poetry - Two video clips about (1) how to read sonnets and (2) how to interpret sonnets - Audio clips of poems, read by professor (listen to these as you read the poems and as many times as you want or need) - 2.
+Read - Study Notes - ALL 11 sonnets (Shakespeare, Milton, Millay, Carter, Donne, Keats, Wordsworth) provided by links in Study Notes